tonybourke/Project-NERD/Autobox/README.md

 sudo dnf install elrepo-release
 </pre>

-This will build out the base box that everything else can be build on.
+This will build out the base box that everything else can be built on.